transcom/mymove/docs/database.md

 In the event of a IAM failure it may be desired to revert back to conventional username and password authentication.

-1. Generate new database password

-1. Update the RDS with the new password
+1. Get password from Infra from the admin vault in DP3 1Password.

 1. Update the Parameter store with the new password